 Leucine is also beneficial for combatting catabolism too, making it extremely useful for staving off excessive muscle protein breakdown during training.

 Leucine’s weaker “younger brother”, Isoleucine can also stimulate protein synthesis in the body, but not to the degree that Leucine can.
-Isoleucine really shines in its ability to enhance glucose uptake and utilization use during intense exercise, such as weightlifting or high intensity interval training (HIIT).
+Isoleucine shines in its ability to enhance glucose uptake and utilization during intense exercises, such as weightlifting or high-intensity interval training (HIIT).

 The third leg of the BCAA triumvirate is Valine.
 While it hasn’t been as heavily studied as Leucine, Valine has been well documented to improve glycogen synthesis in skeletal muscle, prevent catabolism, and support energy production.

 Histidine is a precursor to histamine and essential for cognitive function and wakefulness, as it’s required for the production and maintenance of the myelin sheaths that envelop nerve cells.
 Histidine also supports the signal transmission from the brain to the various regions of the body.